Max12121/Vision/README.md

     },
 },
 ```
+You can write a simple JavaScript expression for instance "!!window.jQuery;" which will return `true` if jQuery is installed,
+`false` otherwise.
+In case you need to write more than a simple expression you can use a multiline string and use a
+closure which should return a `boolean` value.
 </details>

 ## Contributions
 ### Add a new entry
-Contributions related to defining new entries are very appreciated, if you want
+Contributions related to adding new entries to the database are very appreciated, if you want
-to define new entries (like your own technology or service) you have two options:
+to add new entries (like your own technology or service) you have two options:
 1. Create a issue providing the name and the website of the technology or service you want to
-be defined.
+be added.
-2. Create a new branch named `entry/entry-name`, define the entry and create a pull request.
+2. Create a new branch named `entry/entry-name`, add the entry and create a pull request.

 ## Changelog
+#### 0.1.4
+`* Add new entry: Google Fonts.`

+#### 0.1.3
+`* Fix publish script, rename it to upload.`

+#### 0.1.2
+`* Add a npm publish script for automatically building and publishing the package.`

+#### 0.1.1
+`* Package name is now: @malgol/vision.`
+`* Remove GitHub Package Registry references and use npmjs.com.`

 #### 0.1.0
-Vision.
+`* Vision.`